CrowdHailer/just-job/README.md

 Write a failing test for the `GetTodoList` interactor.
 The TodoLists will be identified by their name so that is what we use to fetch the todolist

+2. Create Tasks Repository
+At this point we need to have a record of all the tasks in our system.
+For this we will create a [repository](http://insights.workshop14.io/2015/08/09/untangle-your-domain-model-from-the-database.html), at this stage it only needs to be in memory
+A repository always models a collection of entities therefore we do not need to have a separate respositories directory.

 ## Install

 #### Clone the app